 - Built-in pop-up flash with six operating modes, intensity adjustment, and bracketing mode.

 - Hot Shoe for attaching external flash units, compatible with Olympus’ own line of dedicated flash units for better-integrated exposure control.

 - JPEG, uncompressed TIFF, and RAW file formats.

-- Images saved on CompactFlash cards and Microdrives (no card included; not compatible with xD cards).
+- Images saved on CompactFlash cards, xD-Picture cards, and Microdrives (no card included).

 - USB cable for fast connection to a computer.
 (USB auto-connect for driverless connection to Windows Me, XP and 2000, and Mac OS 8.6 or greater.)

 - Video cable for connection to a television set.

 - Optional remote control.

 - Power from rechargeable lithium-ion battery pack (battery and charger included).

 - Software CD with Olympus’ Camedia Master utility software (includes QuickTime and USB drivers).